École spéciale militaire de Saint-Cyr: History

 Saint-Cyr has remained there to this day.
 A reform in 1961 split the school into two entities: the current École Spéciale Militaire de Saint-Cyr (ESM), devoted to the training of direct-recruitment officers, recruited through an annual national competitive exam, and the École Militaire Interarmes (EMIA), cadets from internal recruitment (selected from non-commissioned officer (NCO) ranks and reserve officer ranks) and added a third entity, the École Militaire du Corps Technique et Administratif (EMCTA), devoted to the formation of administrative specialist officers and generals.
 The school admitted its first female cadets in 1983 and underwent a minor reform in 2002 devised to broaden the diversity of its recruitment.
+In 2021, the more younger Officer Candidate School Coëtquidan (École militaire des aspirants de Coëtquidan) became part of the school complex as the French Army's official officer candidate school sharing the same campus as the ESM.

 Since 1802, 65,000 Saint-Cyriens have been trained, along with 2,000 international cadets.
 Of the French graduates 9,639 died on the field of battle.
-Alumni also count 11 Maréchaux de France, three French heads of state, two flying aces, six members of the Académie Française, and one Blessed of the Catholic Church.
+Alumni also count 11 Maréchaux de France, three French heads of state, two flying aces, six members of the Académie Française, and one Saint of the Catholic Church.

 The school has links with the Royal Military College of Canada, United States Military Academy (West Point), and the Royal Military Academy Sandhurst in Britain, including student exchanges.